SeaBa55/workout-tracker/README.md

 workout-tracker_v1.7 - Eliminated cardio workouts form the pounds lifted section.

 ## Bugs
-Clicking on New Workout, initiates a new workout model in the database, so if the user leaves the create page prematurly the database will now contain an empty workout.
+Clicking on New Workout, initiates a new workout model in the database, so if the user leaves the create page prematurly the database will then contain an empty workout.

+User can submit empty add exersise form which should be prevented to keep junk entires out of the database